switchupcb/copygen/README.md

 ## Matcher

 Matching is specified in the `.yml` _(which functions as a schema in relation to other generators)_.
-This library assumes that it's used with other code generators: This complicates the use of tags which is why they aren't used.

-### Automatch

-If `fields` isn't specified for a `from` type, Copygen will attempt to automatch type-fields by name.
-Duplicate fields will simply be reassigned by default.
 All `from` type-fields are assigned to respective `to` types.
+The library assumes that it's used with other code generators: This complicates the use of tags which is why they aren't used.

 ### Convert